Cyr wheel

 The Cyr wheel (also known as the roue Cyr, mono wheel, or simple wheel) is an acrobatic apparatus that consists of a single large ring made of aluminum or steel with a diameter approximately 10 to 15 cm taller than the performer.
 The performer stands inside the Cyr wheel and grasps its rim, causing it to roll and spin gyroscopically while performing acrobatic moves in and around the rotating wheel.
 The apparatus and its movement vocabulary have some similarities with the German wheel, but while the German wheel consists of two large rings linked together by horizontal crossbars and has handles for the performer to hold onto, the modern Cyr wheel consists of a single ring and has no handles.
 The Cyr wheel takes its name from Daniel Cyr, who revived its popularity, utilising it as a circus apparatus at the end of the 20th century.

 Cyr wheel requires a solid, non-slippery surface such as a dance floor, concrete or stage and a relatively large performance area.

 Origin

 There are records of people using a similar apparatus as sports equipment during the mid-20th century in Germany, where it was referred to as the Einreifen or mono wheel, having been developed by Adalbert von Rekowski as a variation on Otto Feick's popular Rhönrad (German wheel) – which is made from two parallel metal rings and resembles a large hamster wheel.

 Construction

 Modern Cyr wheels are typically made of stainless steel tubing or aluminium tubing approximately 1.5 in in diameter.
 They are often composed of 3 or 5 individual pieces fixed together by steel or aluminium couplings.
 They may be painted and covered with an anti-slip plastic coating to add friction and protect the metal.

 Smaller wheels spin faster, work better for smaller spaces, and make "no hand" tricks easier than larger wheels.
 Larger wheels are more graceful and there is more room for suspensions.

+Recent developments in the discipline include the integration of programmable LED strips within the PVC coating of the wheel; these "LED Cyr wheels" use motion sensors to synchronize visual light patterns with the performer's rotation speed and the accompanying music.